-Phragmites control in Ontario is limited by available approaches and inefficient tools; an ongoing investment in research, in combination with existing cultural knowledge, is needed to ensure responsible and sustainable outcomes at a provincial scale.
+Phragmites control in Ontario is limited by available approaches and inefficient tools.
+An ongoing investment in research, in combination with existing cultural and Indigenous knowledge, is needed to ensure responsible and sustainable outcomes at a provincial scale.

-34. Support research and development of new and emerging identification and control techniques (native vs. non-native, chemical, mechanical, biological), and the sharing of Traditional Ecological Knowledge.
+34. Support research and development of new and emerging identification and control techniques (native vs. non-native, chemical, mechanical, biological), and the sharing of Indigenous knowledge systems.

-- 35. Support research and development of innovative mapping techniques (remote sensing, LiDAR, etc.) in a collaborative way. - 36.
+- 35. Support research and development of innovative mapping techniques (remote sensing, i.e LiDAR, etc.) in a collaborative way. - 36.
 Investigate the use of Unmanned Aerial Vehicles (UAV) for herbicide application. - 37.
-Use the data collected from project monitoring to assess the ongoing needs for post-management restoration. - 38.
-Use social science to develop innovative ways to engage more broadly, including Indigenous Peoples, youth, rural and urban populations alike.
+Use the data collected from project monitoring to assess the ongoing need for postmanagement restoration. - 38.
+Use social science and relevant policy frameworks to develop innovative ways to engage more broadly, including Indigenous Peoples, youth, rural and urban populations alike.
+Draw on Indigenous experiences and teachings such as oral histories to provide broad perspectives and cultural requirements, while remaining sensitive regarding the sharing of this valuable knowledge.